eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-policy/README.md

     current_user.is_admin == 't' # must make sure its a boolean, not some 't' or '1' from the ORM or DB end

-  # :fetch is the action as passed by Hyperstack::Policy.authorize
+  # :fetch is the action as passed by Isomorfeus::Policy.authorize
   policy_for :fetch do
     # there are following conditions available:
     # :if, :and_if, :if_not, :and_if_not, :unless